scott-hannabuss/virtual-pet/README.md

 <h2> Acknowledgements </h2>

-Manchester Codes, the bootcamp who designed the project.

-This project will be built using javascript as part of their OOP course.
+Manchester Codes, the bootcamp who designed the project as part of their OOP learning module.